no-more-secrets/parsco/README.md

 template<typename...
 Parsers>
 parser<std::tuple<...>> seq( Parsers... );
 ```
+This combinator takes parser objects directly (as opposed to
+functions-that-return-parsers) because each parser only needs to
+be run at most once.
+Although note that if a parser fails, the
+subsequent ones will not be run.

 ## seq_last
 The `seq_last` parser runs multiple parsers in sequence, and only
 succeeds if all of them succeed.
+Returns the result of the
-Returns last result.
+last parser.
 ```cpp
 template<typename...
 Parsers>
 parser<R> seq_last( Parsers... ps );
 ```
-where `R` is the `value_type` of the last parser in the argument list
+where `R` is the `value_type` of the last parser in the argument list.
+As above, this combinator also takes parser objects directly as opposed
+to functions.

 ## seq_first
 The `seq_first` parser runs multiple parsers in sequence, and only